Transitioning to a raw diet

 Pay attention to your dog and his digestion.

-Because of the perishable nature of Raw, you’ll no longer be able to fill a bowl and leave it all day.
+Because of the perishable nature of raw food, you’ll no longer be able to fill a bowl and leave it all day.
 Feed your dog, and if there is any left over after a half an hour, refrigerate or discard.

 Be careful not to overfeed!
 A raw, meat-based dog food is much more nutrient and calorie dense than kibble.
 It’s easy to feed too much and end up with an overweight dog.
 It’s better to start with too little and increase it over time.